 - Stickers don’t necessarily need to be applied somewhere to start conversations.
 And, conversations aren’t necessarily needed for stickers to make an actionable impression.

-- Don’t forget car magnets, another form of “sticker” (without adhesive).
+- Don’t forget custom car magnets, another form of “sticker” (without adhesive).
 They can have a higher perceived value and stronger attraction to certain demographics.
 They may not necessarily be used as a freebie, but if they can be sold as product and still effectively spread a message – that’s gold!
 And, all the more essential for your marketing tool box.

 - Keep designs and messages simple.
 And, when possible make messages proactive as opposed to passive.